- Location: Kansas

 - The franchise agreement for each new make of vehicle you will carry.
 You will need to complete the D-100 Franchise Agreement form.

 - Completed sales tax clearance.

 - Proof of a $30,000 surety bond, unless you are a manufacturer, distributor, factory branch, lending agency or manufactured home dealer, in which case you are exempt from providing a surety bond.
-You may use the Vehicle Dealer Bond Application.
+You may use the Vehicle Dealer Bond Application(Form D-20).

-- If you are applying to become a salvage dealer, you must first contact the Department of Transportation (DOT) for a verification of your salvage storage compliance at (785) 296-3501.
-You will also need to provide a completed Certificate of Compliance form.
+- If you are applying to become a salvage dealer, the Department of Transportation (DOT) needs to verify your location compliance.
+You will also need to provide a completed Certificate of Compliance (Form D-35).

 All Kansas motor vehicle dealer licenses expire on December 31 of the calendar year for which they were issued.
 Renewal fees are the same as license fees and must be paid each calendar year.